 Forum - Pay fines link from Primo to intermediate page

-This topic contains 9 replies, has 4 voices, and was last updated by m schwendener 1 week, 1 day ago.
+- This topic has 9 replies, 4 voices, and was last updated 4 months, 3 weeks ago by m schwendener.

 I don’t know Primo.

 I have been tasked with creating an interface page between Primo and our payment gateway.
 This page needs to display a user’s current fines so they can select which ones to pay.

 How can I create a “Pay fines” link in Primo which can pass a user (Alma) primary ID to my interface page.
 My understanding is that the options are mapping tables or customisation packages – are there pros and cons to each of these, and where can I find coding documentation for customisation packages?
 Or are there better options?

 Hopefully you may have found the solution already.